qwertycoin-org/qwertycoin/README.md

 The binaries will be in `./src` after compilation is complete.

 #### Thanks
-Cryptonote Developers, Bytecoin Developers, Monero Developers, Karbo Project, QWertycoin Community
+Cryptonote Developers, Bytecoin Developers, Monero Developers, Karbo Project, Qwertycoin Community